Chapter 1: Impact

 "Stay awake," he told himself.
 "Someone will find you.
 Someone must be looking."

 He clung to that hope, fighting against the encroaching darkness of unconsciousness.
+Slowly, amid the darkness as his eyes adjusted to the gloom, a strange pale light caught his attention

 "We've got a survivor!" a voice called out.
+"He’s stable, but barely."

 He felt a pressure on his arm, then the sensation of being lifted.
 The faint aroma of smoke mixed with the crisp scent of night air.

 As they carried him away, a cool breeze brushed his face.
-The moonlight caressed his skin, sending a warm ripple through his body—a stark contrast to the coldness he expected.
+The moonlight caressed his skin, sending a warm ripple through his body, a stark contrast to the coldness he expected.
 It was as if the light itself was embracing him.

 He awoke to a blinding whiteness.
 Harsh fluorescent lights glared down, reflecting off sterile walls and polished floors.
 The antiseptic smell told him he was in a hospital.
 He tried to move but found his body encased in a plaster cast, immobilizing him completely.